MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Description of the MiStImm computational model

-The probability of division of a Th cell may depend on several factors.
+\paragraph*{Th cell divisions} The probability of division of a Th cell may depend on several factors.
 It may get bigger when the distance $d$ between the MHCII+peptide complex and the TCR is smaller (i.e., the complementarity is better).
 It gets smaller when the number $n_0$ of all TCR's is large (i.e., the concentration of Th cells is already large).
 It gets smaller when the number $n_1$ of TCR's in a neighborhood of the Th cell is large (i.e., the local concentration of Th cells is already large).
-The formula for the probability of division is given by somewhat different formulas for the three different kinds of division: weak, intermediate, and strong; namely, not each of these depends on all the three factors.
+The formula for the probability of division is given by a somewhat different formula for the strong division; namely, weak and intermediate divisions do not depend on the complementarity distance $d$.
+The reason is that weak reaction by definition have relatively uniform distance between Threg cells and a self antigen, see the rings of the ERS model in Fig.~\ref{fig:math_model}B. Also, intermediate reactions are by definition non-specific, with almost arbitrary distance $d$.
+When simulating CRS models, we use only strong division.

 The probability of a \emph{division of weak kind} of a Th cell is given by